armanbilge/calico/docs/router.md

 # Router

+@:callout(info)

+[frontroute] is a full-featured routing library, that was originally designed for Laminar and now supports Calico as well.
+It also has extensive documentation and examples, so be sure to [check it out][frontroute]!

+@:@

-**Calico** offers a router as an optional module.
+**Calico** offers a simple router as an optional module.
 A router helps you build a single-page application composed of sub-pages with distinct URLs and support for session history (e.g., back/forward).
 It is implemented via the [History](https://developer.mozilla.org/en-US/docs/Web/API/History) API.

 ```scala
 libraryDependencies += "com.armanbilge" %%% "calico-router" % "@VERSION@"